April

 I treat Wittgenstein's propositions

 more like axioms.
-When I negate the axiom, 'We make ourselves a picture
+When I negate the axiom,

-of the world' and say, 'We make ourselves a world from a picture' then
+of the world' and say, 'We make ourselves a world

 I create the whole of Constructivism.* Heinz